nxbyte/Assorted-Projects/README.md

 - C++: A computer with GCC/LLVM

-- Java: A computer with the JVM
+- Java: A computer with the Java SE 7+

 ## C++ Projects